-The smallest object we can see with visible light is a cell.
+The smallest object we can see with visible light is a bacterium.
 To see the details of the constituents of a cell, e.g. proteins, we need a shorter wavelength such as X-rays.

-Crystallography is the science that examines the arrangement of atoms in solids and there is a close connection between the science of Cyrstallography and much of the work done at Advanced Light Source Facilities.
+Crystallography is the science that examines the arrangement of atoms in solids.
+There is a close connection between the science of Crystallography and much of the work done at Advanced Light Source Facilities.